bjia56/chimp/README.md

 # Chimp

-Chimp is an executable file format that allows polyglot binaries to be represented safely in a single, cross-platform file that can be run on Windows, Mac, Linux, FreeBSD, OpenBSD, NetBSD, and more.
+Chimp is an executable file format that allows polyglot binaries to be represented safely in a single, cross-platform file that can be run on Windows, Mac, Linux, FreeBSD, OpenBSD, NetBSD, Solaris, and more.

 ## Motivation + How it works